McGinnis Venture Competition

 Requirements & Guidelines: Round 1

-**Please note that you will upload your Executive Summary and Video Pitch on Startup Compete.**
+**Please note that you will upload your Executive Summary and Video Pitch on our online platform.**

 Deliverable: Executive Summary and Video Pitch*